 How to Become a Notary Public

-District of Columbia residents must be “residents of the District of Columbia or whose sole place of business or employment is located in the District.”
-DC Code: § 1-1201.
+Applicants must be residents of the District of Columbia, or may be residents of other jurisdictions whose sole place of business or employment is located in the District of Columbia.
+D.C.
+Code § 1-1201.

-Notary republic commissions are for five years.
-The application fee for new and renewals is $75.
+Notary Public commissions are for five (5) years.
+The application fee for new and application renewals is $75.
 ONCA accepts checks, money orders, VISA and Master Card.
 No cash is accepted.